The Witch Way: Vehicles and marketing

-In August 2005, the route was again re-launched, with 16 new Wright Eclipse Gemini bodied Volvo B7TLs, again with unusual features including CCTV and leather seats.
-The new service took the branding "The Witch Way", with buses named after the Pendle witches from the 17th century, and was advertised with the slogan "business class as standard".
-The older B7TLs were displaced to Lancashire United's routes X40 and X41.
+In August 2005, the route was again re-launched alongside its new brand identity – "The Witch Way" – with 16 new Wright Eclipse Gemini bodied Volvo B7TLs entering service.
+These buses carried a red, grey and black livery dedicatedly branded for the route and were installed with high-specification interiors, including coach-style leather seats.
+They were also each named after the Pendle witches from the 17th century.
+Coinciding with the high-specification nature, the service was advertised with the slogan "business class as standard".

-On 1 November 2013 new vehicles were introduced to the route, in the form of 15 Wright Gemini bodied Volvo B9TLs.
-The buses carry a new silver livery which also features a new witch design.
-Additionally, free WiFi is featured to allow passengers to remain connected on their journey.
+In November 2013, new vehicles were introduced to the route, in the form of 15 Wright Gemini bodied Volvo B9TLs.
+These buses carried a new two-tone gunmetal-grey coloured livery, dedicatedly branded for the route.
+Additionally, the new vehicles debuted the introduction of free WiFi, which allows passengers to connect to the internet during their journey.